TikTok influencer marketing has become a go-to strategy for many brands looking to take part in the gold rush that is TikTok.

 The younger population is clearly indicating that they find TikTok more worthy of their time than traditional platforms such as Facebook, Snapchat, or Instagram.

 The time spent on TikTok, paired with the young demographic of users creates dream-like conditions for marketers and business owners.
-These two TikTok stats alone should be enough to convince any business that TikTok is worth a shot.
+These two interesting TikTok stats alone should be enough to convince any business that TikTok is worth a shot.

 Influencer Marketing on TikTok